How Spike Lee built a successful career. Explore key moments that defined the journey.

 In 1996, Spike Lee released the films Girl 6 and Get on the Bus.

-In 1997, Spike Lee's documentary 4 Little Girls was nominated for the Academy Award for Best Documentary Feature Film.
+In 1997, Spike Lee directed the documentary 4 Little Girls, which was nominated for the Academy Award for Best Documentary Feature Film.

-In 1997, Spike Lee's documentary 4 Little Girls, about the 16th Street Baptist Church bombing in 1963, was nominated for the Academy Award for Best Feature Documentary.
+In 1997, Spike Lee released the documentary 4 Little Girls, about the bombing of the 16th Street Baptist Church in Birmingham, Alabama, and was nominated for an Academy Award for Best Feature Documentary.

 In 1998, Spike Lee had his third collaboration with Denzel Washington on the sports drama He Got Game.